 I always start to think about fall when August takes her paintbrush and swipes the maple tree with an orange flare.
 We try to spend the remaining days of summer in the sunshine, whether it’s swimming, barbecuing, or just playing in the yard.
+And then it’s onto one of my favorite fall activities – apple picking!

 As September comes along, the leaves start to fall more quickly and the gold overtakes the green in the trees.
 And, I must admit, I really look forward to my first pumpkin spice latte at Starbucks (grande 3 pump, non-fat, no-whip, anyone?).
 Luckily my birthday is in August and there is usually a Starbucks gift card mixed in there.